 Learning how to plan an event requires multitasking skills and (often) quick thinking.

-How To Plan An Event
+How To Plan An Event in 10 Steps

 - Know and understand your event objective.
 Why are you having the event?
 What is the purpose of your event?
 Knowing your event objective is the key to your event success.

 - Once you understand the scope of your event, identify the team that will help plan and manage the event.

 - Choose an event date.
 It’s a good idea to have a few date options in case your first choice isn’t available.
 Don’t forget to check statutory holidays!

 - Review event venue choices.
 Before signing the venue contract, go and see the venue in person and meet the venue manager.
 Looking at pictures on-line is very different than ‘getting a feel’ for the place.
 I recommend you view at least 5 properties/venue options so you know what they offer, available dates, you’ve met and seen their team, and you’ve seen the grounds around the venue.